All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Explore what current research says about Zepbound (tirzepatide) and ADHD.
 Learn about potential neurological connections, limitations of the evidence, and what to discuss with your doctor.

-Zepbound (tirzepatide), a dual GIP/GLP-1 receptor agonist approved for weight management, is not currently approved or clinically proven to treat ADHD.
-However, early research into GLP-1 activity in the brain has raised questions about potential neurological effects worth exploring.
+Zepbound (tirzepatide), a dual GIP/GLP-1 receptor agonist approved for weight management, isn't currently approved or shown in clinical trials to treat ADHD.
+But early research into GLP-1 activity in the brain has raised questions about potential neurological effects worth exploring.

 Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental condition marked by persistent inattention, hyperactivity, and impulsivity.
 It affects roughly 8 to 10 percent of children and 4 to 5 percent of adults.